Tony Benn: Retirement and final years, 2001–2014

 At the Stop the War Conference 2009, he described the wars in Iraq and Afghanistan as "Imperialist war(s)" and discussed the killing of American and allied troops by Iraqi or foreign insurgents, questioning whether they were in fact freedom fighters, and comparing the insurgents to a British Dad's Army, saying: "If you are invaded you have a right to self-defence, and this idea that people in Iraq and Afghanistan who are resisting the invasion are militant Muslim extremists is a complete bloody lie.
 I joined Dad's Army when I was sixteen, and if the Germans had arrived, I tell you, I could use a bayonet, a rifle, a revolver, and if I'd seen a German officer having a meal I'd have tossed a grenade through the window.
 Would I have been a freedom fighter or a terrorist?"

-In an interview published in Dartford Living in September 2009, Benn was critical of the Government's decision to delay the findings of the Iraq War Inquiry until after the general election, stating that "people can take into account what the inquiry has reported on but they’ve deliberately pushed it beyond the election.
+In an interview published in Dartford Living in September 2009, Benn was critical of the Government's decision to delay the findings of the Iraq Inquiry until after the general election, stating that "people can take into account what the inquiry has reported on but they've deliberately pushed it beyond the election.
 Government is responsible for explaining what it has done and I don't think we were told the truth."
 He also stated that local government was strangled by Margaret Thatcher and had not been liberated by New Labour.

 In 2009, Benn was admitted to hospital and An Evening with Tony Benn, scheduled to take place at London's Cadogan Hall, was cancelled.
 He performed his show, The Writing on the Wall, with Roy Bailey at St Mary's Church, Ashford, Kent, in September 2011, as part of the arts venue's first Revelation St. Mary's Season.
 In July 2011 Benn was awarded an honorary doctorate from the University of Glamorgan, Wales.

 Benn headed the "coalition of resistance", a group which was opposed to the UK austerity programme.
 In interviews in 2010 with Amy Goodman on Democracy Now! and 2013 with Afshin Rattansi on RT UK, Benn claimed that the actions of New Labour in the leadup to and aftermath of the Iraq War were such that the former Prime Minister Tony Blair should be tried for war crimes.
 Benn also claimed in 2010 that Blair had lost the "trust of the nation" regarding the war in Iraq.

 In 2012, Benn was awarded an honorary degree from Goldsmiths, University of London.
 He was also the honorary president of the Goldsmiths Students' Union, who successfully campaigned for him to retract comments dismissing the Julian Assange rape allegations.
 In February 2013, Benn was among those who gave their support to the People's Assembly in a letter published by The Guardian newspaper.
 He gave a speech at the People's Assembly Conference held at Westminster Central Hall on 22 June 2013.